orasulov67/qtScrollingText/README.md

 # qtScrollingText
-Scrolling text widget demonstration for QT
+QT Scrolling text widget Demo

 The **ScrollingLabel** widget is based on a **QLabel** with **QPixmap** type content.